emacsnyc/emacsnyc.github.io/index.md

 ### We're the Emacs meetup in NYC!

-We get together once a month or so (we're currently aiming for the first Monday of the month).
+We get together the first Monday of every month.
 We have some pizza and drinks and listen to an Emacs-related talk or two.
 Fun times are had by all. =)

 Talks are recorded.
 We post the videos on YouTube for streaming.
 We also release the [videos for download] in a free format.